restlabs/base-infra/README.md

 __TESTED ON__: MacOS and Linux
 If you're developing on Windows, please use WSL2

+If you're developing on Windows, please use WSL2

 ### Requirements
 | Tools         | Version  |